 For men with erectile dysfunction, one of the most unsettling thoughts is talking to their partner about the condition.
 Most men think that their partners will think less of them or leave them for another man.
-This could however not be further from the truth.
+This could, however not be further from the truth.

 How to Deal With ED in a Relationship

 Nearly five percent of men over the age of 40 have complete erectile dysfunction, and roughly 15 percent of men experience complete ED after the age of 70.
 It can occur at any age, but it is most often found in older men.
 It is also important to acknowledge that ED is not a univariate problem.
-There are a wide range of factors that can contribute to erectile dysfunction, including both physical/organic, as well as psychological and environmental factors.
+There is a wide range of factors that can contribute to erectile dysfunction, including both physical/organic as well as psychological and environmental factors.

-The factors range from anxiety and stress, to alcohol abuse, smoking, depression, fatigue, the side effects of certain medications, hormonal disorders, high blood pressure, even certain neurological diseases.
+The factors range from anxiety and stress to alcohol abuse, smoking, depression, fatigue, the side effects of certain medications, hormonal disorders, high blood pressure, even certain neurological diseases.
 By giving your partner an idea of just how many different things might be at the root of your erectile dysfunction, you help to immediately dispel some of the myths and misinformation our popular culture has clung to and perpetuated for so long.

 Make Your Feelings About it Known

 Let your partner know what happens when you experience erectile dysfunction.
 Give them some idea of the thoughts and emotions that go through your mind when it happens.
-People – even close partners – likely only have a faint idea of what it is like to experience something like EDt, so opening their minds to your lived experience is vital.
+People – even close partners – likely only have a faint idea of what it is like to experience something like ED, so opening their minds to your lived experience is vital.
 Never hide, or distort the truth when discussing it.
 Let them know the details.
 You should never be embarrassed by the truth, especially when discussing it with someone you trust and respect.